FTSE dragged down by mining shares after disappointing China factory data

 * Mining and energy stocks lead decline

-* Cairn Energy up after positive results from well (Updates with prices at close)
+* Cairn Energy up after positive results from well (Adds detail, updates prices)

 By Kit Rees and Atul Prakash

-LONDON, Jan 4 (Reuters) - Basic resources stocks slumped in Britain on the first trading day of 2016, as poor factory activity data from China prompted investors to cut their exposure to the shares.
+LONDON, Jan 4 (Reuters) - Basic resources stocks slumped in Britain on the first trading day of the year on Monday, as poor factory activity data from China prompted investors to cut their exposure to the shares.

-The UK mining index was the hardest hit, falling 3.7 percent on Monday, its biggest one-day percentage drop since mid-December.
-Shares in Anglo American, Glencore, Antofagasta, BHP Billiton and Rio Tinto dropped 3.9 to 7.2 percent.
+The UK mining index was the hardest hit, falling 3.7 percent for its biggest one-day percentage drop since mid-December.
+Shares in Anglo American, Glencore , Antofagasta, BHP Billiton and Rio Tinto dropped 3.9 to 6.2 percent.

 “The mining space remains under considerable pressure on account of sector adjustment to years of over-expansion, resulting in supply gluts with slowing global growth,” Mike van Dulken, head of research at Accendo Markets, said.